BorneLabs/Communities-Page/README.md

 ### ✨ Contributing

-We welcome contributions to make this project even better!
-If you would like to contribute, Visit our Whatsapp group at
+We welcome contributions to make this project even better.

 Feel free to reach out with any questions, suggestions, or ideas.